vitalsource/data/edm-2024/README.md

 ## Description

-Integrating formative practice questions with short sections of lesson content has been shown to increase student learning gains.
+Integrating formative practice questions with short sections of course content has been shown to increase student learning gains.
 However, question writing is a labor-intensive process that requires both subject matter and item writing expertise.
 The volume of questions